crystal-china/website/README.md

 2. Run `yarn prod` to package assets use laravel mix.

-3. To built a static binary use [sb_static](https://github.com/crystal-china/magic-haversack/blob/main/bin/sb_static) script. for more details instructions on building a static binary use zigcc, check [use zig gcc as an an alternative linker](https://github.com/crystal-china/magic-haversack/blob/main/docs/use_zig_cc_as_an_alternative_linker.md)
+3. To build a static binary use `script/build_amd64_static_binary.sh`, you need install `podman` or `docker`.

+   alternatively, you can use [sb_static](https://github.com/crystal-china/magic-haversack/blob/main/bin/sb_static) script with zigcc, for more details instructions on building a static binary use zigcc, check [use zig gcc as an an alternative linker](https://github.com/crystal-china/magic-haversack/blob/main/docs/use_zig_cc_as_an_alternative_linker.md)

 4. copy the built static binary(`bin/crystal_china`) into remote linux host as `bin/crystal_china`, then set the necessary ENV in file `.env`, check the [.env.sample](/.env.sample) for a example.
    You will have the following directory structure.